 Further, to tackle sentences with multiple unbound pronouns, Jacobson (1999) proposes to define g-sup recursively.
-In consequence, applying g-sup_n to a functional expression α has the effect of applying g-sup to α while skipping n-many abstractions in α .
+Applying g-sup_n to a functional expression α has the effect of applying g-sup to α while skipping n-many abstractions in α .
 The following definition also extends this idea to g-sl: